-Physical Therapist vs. Occupational Therapist: What’s the Difference?
+Occupational Therapist vs. Physical Therapist: What’s the Difference?

-Occupational therapists and physical therapists both do vital hands-on rehabilitative work to help patients with injuries or disabilities that limit how they’re able to move and function in daily life.
+Occupational therapist vs. physical therapist.
+Which career is right for you?
+Both do vital hands-on rehabilitative work to help patients with injuries or disabilities that limit how they’re able to move and function in daily life.

 PTs work primarily with people recovering from injuries.
 The goal is to get patients back in motion with exercises, massage and other techniques, and therapy usually happens in a PT’s office.
 Physical therapy often focuses on preventing injuries, and it can help people avoid surgery or a long-term reliance on medications.